ThomasWeiser/todomvc-elmfire/README.md

 A sketch of the data flow:

 - Inputs are coming from
-    - Firebase query results
+    - Firebase changes
     - user interaction
 - The `model` comprises two parts
-    - shared persistent state (list of items)
+    - shared persistent state, mirrored from Firebase by means of `ElmFire.Dict`
     - local state (filter settings, intermediate edit state)
-- An `update` function takes an input event and the current model, returning a new model and possibly an effect, i.e. a task to change the Firebase data.
+- An `update` function takes an input event and the current model, returning a new model and possibly an effect, i.e. a task to change the Firebase data (using `ElmFire.Op`).
 - A `view` function renders the current model as HTML

 Please note that content changes made by the user always flow through the Firebase layer.